Welcome to the Gerald I. Lamkin Innovation & Entrepreneurship Center

 The “What’s Your Idea?…” campaign is open to all Ivy Tech Community College students, faculty, administrators and alumni to take an active part in the growth and development of the college.
 All parties are invited each semester to submit their idea(s) for improving, adding or changing something about processes, procedures or environmental improvements through our website.

 The most innovative and practical idea is selected from each campus and the winner is presented a $50 award at the annual Chancellor’s Awards Breakfast.
-R. Keith Howard, Dean of Student Affairs and Forrest “Bill” Thon, Executive Director, The Corporate College, are co-chairs of this event.

 The Society of Innovators of Northwest Indiana